kennygrant/gohackernews/README.md

     cd to/app

-Perform migrations:

-    fragmenta migrate

-Run the server locally for testing:
+Run the server locally to bootstrap:

     fragmenta server